 1. Healthcare & Nursing

-Healthcare is a booming field in Minnesota, driven by renowned institutions like the Mayo Clinic and large health systems.
-The state projects over 41,000 new jobs in healthcare and social assistance by 2032, which is more than double any other sector.
+Healthcare is one of Minnesota’s fastest-growing sectors, driven by major employers like the Mayo Clinic.
+The state projects 41,000+ new healthcare and social assistance jobs by 2032, more than any other industry.

 2. Business Administration & Management

-Graduates see strong career outcomes.
-In fact, Minnesota ranks second in the nation for average master’s degree ROI (around $15,400), partly thanks to competitive salaries in its business community.
+Graduates benefit from strong outcomes.
+Minnesota ranks second nationally for master’s degree ROI, averaging about $15,400, thanks to competitive salaries and a robust business climate.

 3. Computer Science & Information Technology (IT)

-With both health tech startups and giants like Medtronic and Thomson Reuters, Minnesota’s tech scene is growing fast.
-Minneapolis’ tech sector grew 25% in the last five years, and the city ranked among the top 10 U.S. cities for tech job growth in 2023.
+Minnesota’s tech sector is growing quickly, fueled by healthcare technology firms and companies like Medtronic and Thomson Reuters.
+Minneapolis ranked among the top 10 U.S. cities for tech job growth in 2023.

 4. Engineering & Technology

-Engineering is a consistently strong field in Minnesota.
-This is thanks to major employers in manufacturing, medical devices, agribusiness, and renewable energy in the region.
-Graduates who majored in engineering earn some of the highest wages in Minnesota and find themselves in high-demand occupations.
+Engineering remains a strong field in Minnesota due to employers in manufacturing, medical devices, agribusiness, and renewable energy.
+Engineers consistently earn some of the highest wages in the state.

 5. Education & Leadership